Privacy Policy

 • the complete internet address (URL) of the accessed web page

-• Browser and browser version (e.g., Chrome 87)
+• browser and browser version (e.g., Chrome 87)

 • the operating system used (e.g., Windows 10)

-• the hostname and IP address of the device being accessed from (e.g., COMPUTERNAME and 194.23.43.121)
+• the host name and the IP address of the device from which access is made (e.g., COMPUTERNAME and 194.23.43.121)

-• Date and time
+• date and time

 • in files, the so-called web server log files

-Usually, the above-mentioned data is stored for two weeks and then automatically deleted.
-We do not pass on this data, but we cannot exclude the possibility that this data may be viewed by authorities in the event of unlawful behavior.
+As a rule, the data mentioned above is stored for two weeks and then automatically deleted.
+We do not pass this data on, but we cannot rule out that this data may be inspected by authorities in the event of unlawful behavior.

 Legal Basis

-The lawfulness of processing personal data in the context of web hosting results from Art.
-6 para.
-1 lit. f GDPR (protection of legitimate interests), as the use of professional hosting with a provider is necessary to present the company securely and user-friendly on the internet and to be able to pursue attacks and claims arising from it if necessary.
+The lawfulness of the processing of personal data in the context of web hosting results from Art.
+6(1)(f) GDPR (protection of legitimate interests), because the use of professional hosting with a provider is necessary to present the company securely and in a user-friendly manner on the internet and to be able to track attacks and claims resulting therefrom if necessary.

 Website Builder Systems Introduction